pinskylab/NePADE/README.md

 • **Ne_genotyping_results.R** script for calculating coverage statistics

 ### **demo_modeling** directory
-This directory contains the input and output files from demographic modeling using the fastsimcoal program.
+This directory contains the input (including the multiSFS of 1196 SNPs across 280 larvae) and output files from demographic modeling using the fastsimcoal program.
 Additional scripts used for data preparation and the script to submit the job to a slurm scheduler on a shared computing cluster is also provided.

    • **Ne_boxplots.png** shows ML point estimates and CIs for the best model
    • **Ne_observedSFS.R** plots observed SFS and expected SFSs from demographic modeling